48th Operations Group: World War II

-By 1945 the allies had gained nearly complete air superiority, allowing the 48th to conduct its missions at will.
-As the front line moved eastward, so did the 48th Fighter Group: moving into Kelz Airfield (Y-32), Germany, on 26 March; Kassel-Rothwesten Airfield (R-12), Germany, on 17 April; and Illesheim Airfield (R-10), Germany, on 29 April.

-Within a week of the group arriving at Illesheim, the allied nations celebrated Victory in Europe Day.
-Finally, on 8 May 1945, the 48th flew its final mission from Illesheim.
-Captain Troy Smith observed the ground situation: "They were in retreat by the tens of thousands.
-They were walking on one side of the road, guns slung over their shoulders, and our guys were on the other side of the road in convoys going the other way.
-At that point, I knew it was really over."

-A month after the war ended, the 48th retraced its steps as it headed toward home.
-On 5 July 1945, the group arrived in Laon, France.
-After a few weeks back in France the group received orders to return to the US.
-With many of the group's members separating at port, those remaining set up the group headquarters at Seymour Johnson Field, North Carolina and was programmed for deployment to Okinawa to take part in planned Invasion of Japan.
-Training discontinued after Atomic bombings of Hiroshima and Nagasaki and the sudden end of the Pacific War.
+On 18 June, the 48th along with the 492d and 493d Fighter Squadrons moved to Deux Jumeaux Airfield, Advanced Landing Ground (ALG) (A-4), France.
+The 494th Fighter Squadron followed on 4 July.
+From there, the 48th supported ground operations of Allied forces moving east across northern France: primarily providing support for the United States First Army.
+As the Allied armies continued their advance across France, through Belgium, and into Germany, the squadron occupied a succession of ALGs.
+During this period they received a Distinguished Unit Citation for their attack on German positions in Jülich, Germany, undertaken on 6 December 1944 in difficult weather and against heavy enemy fire.
+The 48th was also mentioned twice in Belgium's "Order of the Day".

-Two months later on 7 November 1945, the 48th Fighter Group and its flying squadrons inactivated as part of the massive postwar draw down.
+Following the German surrender, the unit returned to the United States, and on 7 November 1945 the squadron was inactivated as part of the massive postwar drawdown.

 Cold War

 On 10 July 1952 the United States Air Force reactivated the group as the 48th Fighter-Bomber Group at Chaumont Air Base, where it assumed the mission, personnel and 58 Republic F-84G Thunderjets of the federalized Oklahoma Air National Guard 137th Fighter-Bomber Group, which was simultaneously inactivated and returned to state control.
 Similarly, the group's 492d, 493d and 494th Fighter-Bomber Squadrons replaced the 125th, 127th and 128th Squadrons of the 137th Group.
 The group and supporting units were assigned to the 48th Fighter-Bomber Wing under the wing base organization plan.

 The few National Guardsmen still with the wing departed and the last were released from active duty on 9 July, although a few reserve officers remained on active duty for an additional six to twelve months.